 - 1. The local Perkins Plan with supporting evidence of implementation - 2.
-Program/Course Catalog including statement of equal access to all programs - 3.
-The CTC Admissions Policy and Procedures - 4.
-The CTC communications plan and CTC specific Special Education Policies and Procedures
+Program or course catalog including statement of equal access to all programs - 3.
+The CTC admissions policy and procedures - 4.
+The CTC communications plan and CTC-specific special education policies and procedures